o-k-a-y/PetSynth/README.md

 # PetSynth
-Restoration of the PetSynth software created Chiron Bramberger used on the Commodore PET to play music.
+Restoration of the PetSynth software created by Chiron Bramberger used on the Commodore PET to play music.

 Inspired by LOOK MUM NO COMPUTER https://www.youtube.com/watch?v=vysJEpKIVkU